 Best Airbnb in Athens – Urbanstudios Acropolis View

 Go big or go home with this Athens apartment.
-Okay, it’s a small studio apartment that just fits two people all cozy and snuggly.
+Okay, it’s a small studio apartment that just fits two people, all cozy and snuggly.
 However, what I mean by big is that it offers a BIG view of the Acropolis from the private balcony!
 This chic little urban studio apartment in the heart of the popular and touristy area of Monastiraki puts you at the heart of it all.
-While there’s not a kitchen, there is a mini-fridge and a tea kettle plus a private bathroom.
+While there’s no kitchen, there is a mini-fridge and a tea kettle, plus a private bathroom.

 Best Hostel in Athens – Mosaikon